Itera/docker-intro-workshop/dynamic_website/README.md

 docker run --rm --publish 5000:5000 flask-api
 ```

+You can verify that you are able to reach the API by loading its documentation page at http://localhost:5000/apidocs/

 You should now be able to view the website by opening http://localhost:8080 in a browser.

 Can you see the value we got from the API?
 Try reloading the page and see if the value changes.